telerik/reporting-docs/embedding-reports/display-reports-in-applications/windows-forms-application/overview.md

 ## How it works

-The Windows Forms ReportViewer control is a composite of standard Windows Forms controls.
+The Windows Forms ReportViewer control is implemented as a composite of standard Windows Forms controls.

-> The Windows Forms ReportViewer control's toolbar is immutable.
-To build custom UI for the toolbar and work with the rendered report in the viewer, you can use the Windows Forms [ReportViewer](/reporting/api/Telerik.ReportViewer.WinForms.ReportViewer).
+> The Windows Forms ReportViewer control's toolbar is not customizable.
+To introduce custom commands or strip existing commands you need to hide the built-in toolbar and add a custom UI that triggers the commands on the viewer using its [APIs](/reporting/api/Telerik.ReportViewer.WinForms.ReportViewer).

 Depending on the viewer's configuration the report pages are generated as vector or raster images using the [Telerik Reporting Image Rendering]({%slug telerikreporting/designing-reports/rendering-and-paging/design-considerations-for-report-rendering/image-rendering-design-considerations%}).
 The processing and rendering of the report might be performed:
-* on the client machine with report generation engine embedded in the desktop application,
+* on the client machine with the report generation engine embedded in the desktop application,
 * on a server machine with report generation engine embedded in a web application and exposed as [Telerik Reporting REST Service]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview%}),
 * on a [Telerik Report Server](http://www.telerik.com/report-server) instance.